adonisjs/v6-docs/content/docs/digging_deeper/drive.md

 </dl>

 ## Edge helpers
-Within the Edge templates, you may use one the following helper methods to generate URLs.
+Within the Edge templates, you may use one of the following helper methods to generate URLs.
 Both the methods are async, so make sure to `await` them.

 ```edge
 <img src="{{ await driveUrl(user.avatar) }}" />